hdntc/vectorfield/README.md

 The program has only been tested on Windows but it should work on Linux as well.

 # Development log
-I have logged the development of this project (as required by the A-Level module) which you can read in log.pdf.
+I have logged the development of this project (as required by the A-Level module) which you can read in `log.pdf`.
+This also includes the details for the algorithms used and how I have tied them together to solve the overall problem.

+It also discusses some limitations of the solution, with mention to features which would be useful in further development.